 The Egyptian name for Spica is mnit or Menyet.
 It means "mooring peg" - from the root mn or Men, meaning "to rest", "to be secure", "to be immovable" as in death.
 The Egyptians referred to the West as Amentet, the place of death or final rest, the hidden place, and the portal to the Underworld.

 The boats of the planetary gods, having crossed the Nile in the Skies (as above, so below), came to rest at the end of the zodiac.
 Thus, Spica indicates the end of the cycle, the 29th degree of the constellation Virgo.
 It is called Alpha Virginis, because it is the brightest star in that constellation.
-If we place Spica at 29 Virgo, the "normal" stars fall exactly in their rightful places, and the Bull's Eye hits the "Bull's Eye" precisely.
+Fagan points out that once we place Spica at 29 Virgo, the "normal" stars fall exactly in their rightful places, and the Bull's Eye hits the "Bull's Eye" precisely.

 Night and Day